PouyaPouryaie/springboot-non-blocking-rest-api/Readme.md

 4. use webClient
    - I use web client to have non-blocking client to send the request
    - implement reactive approach to call endpoint and get data
+5. define own executor and use virtualThread
+   - Improve performance and reduce time for response
+   - Note: It's better to use chunked, I Implemented at `PurchaseAsyncService`

 ## Tool Set
 - `Apache Bench` is an open source load testing utility that comes bundled with the Apache web server.